de-DEen-US

 06 Stroll through the National Garden

 The National Garden and its surrounding area are perfect for a stroll.
 In addition to the beautiful greenery of the park, you will pass the Zappeion, the Olympieion, the Panathenaic Stadium and the Greek Parliament on Plateia Syntagmatos.
-This means you have already ticked off some of the most famous sights in Athens.
+Every hour on the hour, there is also a changing of the guard at the Tomb of the Unknown Soldier.
+After this, you have already ticked off some of the most famous sights in Athens.

 The Zappeion is a congress building from 1888, which was built as the site of the Olympic Committee.
 It is fitting that the Panathenaic Stadium, the venue of the first modern Olympic Games in 1896, and the ruins of the Temple of Olympian Zeus are just around the corner.